 - Building hours and library spaces

-- Classroom/lab access and procedures
+- Classroom/lab access

 - Laser cutter access